localytics/localytics-cordova/README.md

 ## Supported Versions

-The PhoneGap/Cordova SDK was tested on Cordova v8.0.0.
+The PhoneGap/Cordova SDK was tested on Cordova v8.1.2 with Android NDK 17.

 ## Installation